Turkish airline, telecoms firm to halt U.S. advertising

 ISTANBUL (Reuters) - Turkey’s national airline and its main telecoms firm will halt advertising in U.S. media in response to the crisis in relations between the two allies, company officials said on Tuesday.

-Flag carrier Turkish Airlines (THYAO.IS) and Turk Telekom (TTKOM.IS) made their announcements after a campaign on Twitter calling for an end to advertising in U.S. media outlets.
+Flag carrier Turkish Airlines and Turk Telekom made their announcements after a campaign on Twitter calling for an end to advertising in U.S. media outlets.

 The moves came as President Tayyip Erdogan, whose government is locked in dispute with Washington over the fate of a U.S. evangelical pastor on trial in Turkey, announced a boycott on Tuesday of U.S. electronic goods.